Strattera: 7 things you should know

 - May interact with some medications including monoamine oxidase inhibitors (a type of antidepressant), paroxetine, fluoxetine, and quinidine, blood pressure medications, decongestants, and albuterol.

-- May not be suitable for some people including those with narrow-angle glaucoma, phaeochromocytoma, and severe cardiovascular disorders or heart disease.
+- May not be suitable for some people including those with narrow-angle glaucoma, phaeochromocytoma, and severe cardiovascular disorders, heart disease, or with high blood pressure or tachycardia that may be worsened by increases in blood pressure or heart rate.

 - Rarely, severe liver damage has been associated with Strattera.
 Liver function tests should be ordered if liver damage is suspected (symptoms include widespread itch, dark urine, yellowing of the skin, right upper abdominal pain, or unexplained "flu" like symptoms).

-- Rarely, may cause orthostatic hypotension (a dropping of blood pressure when going from a sitting or lying down to a standing position).
+- Rarely, may cause orthostatic hypotension (a dropping of blood pressure when going from sitting or lying down to a standing position).
 Has also been associated with other serious heart problems, some of which have been fatal.

 - May precipitate manic or psychotic symptoms, especially in people with undiagnosed bipolar disorder.

 - Rarely, has been associated with urinary problems, priapism (painful erections lasting more than four hours), and allergic events.